Ingentive-Limited/AILearningPath/scenario-1-weather-api/README.md

 ```

 **What to Observe**:
-- How KiloCode creates proper entity relationships
+- How your AI assistant creates proper entity relationships
 - Automatic validation attributes
 - DbContext configuration best practices
 - Seed data generation

 ### Step 3: Build the API Controllers

-**Prompt for KiloCode**:
+**Prompt for your AI coding assistant**:
 ```
 Create a comprehensive WeatherController for the WeatherTracker API with these endpoints: